Airports Commission: Geoff Muirhead

 Following pressure from the campaign group Stop Stansted Expansion (SSE) during Summer 2013, Geoff Muirhead, the only member of the commission with experience of working in the aviation sector, resigned from the commission in September 2013 because of a perceived conflict of interest with his former role at MAG.

 Muirhead resigned because although he had stepped down as CEO of MAG in 2010, he remained in an ambassadorial role (and paid £75,000 per year) at the company until January 2013 – two months after he had been appointed as a member of the commission.
-In February 2013 MAG subsequently bought Stansted Airport and in July 2013 MAG submitted two long term proposals to the Commission - one for a second runway and the second for a four runway hub airport.
+In February 2013 MAG subsequently bought Stansted Airport and in July 2013 MAG submitted two long term proposals to the commission – one for a second runway and the second for a four runway hub airport.

-The DfT said that although there was no evidence whatsoever of bias, it was considered prudent for Mr Muirhead to step aside and that no decision had been taken as to whether Mr Muirhead will be replaced.
+The DfT said that although there was no evidence whatsoever of bias, it was considered prudent for Muirhead to step aside and that no decision had been taken as to whether Muirhead will be replaced.

 In October 2013 SSE launched a legal action for a Judicial Review in the High Court against the commission alleging bias because Muirhead had been involved in the development of the sift criteria that the commission will use to shortlist runway capacity options in December 2013.
-SSE's barrister Paul Stinchcombe QC argued that Muirhead's resignation was too late to 'save the sift criteria proceedings' and that Mr Muirhead had 'tainted .... the Commission's activities by reason of apparent bias'.
+SSE's barrister Paul Stinchcombe QC argued that Muirhead's resignation was too late to "save the sift criteria proceedings" and that Muirhead had "tainted .... the Commission's activities by reason of apparent bias".

 In a statement the Airports Commission said it "firmly rejects the claims made by Stop Stansted Expansion, and considers its processes to date to have been appropriate and robust.
-The commission’s sift criteria were informed by public consultation and incorporate a wide range of environmental, economic and social factors - including local environmental issues such as impacts on landscape and the built heritage.
+The commission’s sift criteria were informed by public consultation and incorporate a wide range of environmental, economic and social factors – including local environmental issues such as impacts on landscape and the built heritage.
 The sift criteria demonstrate the openness of the commission’s process, and the importance it has placed on an integrated and evidence-based approach to reaching its recommendations."

 On 2 December Mrs Justice Patterson in the High Court ruled that there was no basis for a Judicial Review.
-While the Judge found that it was not wise for Mr Muirhead to have remained as a Commissioner while still working for MAG, she said that there was no real possibility of apparent bias in the sift criteria.
+While the Judge found that it was not wise for Muirhead to have remained as a Commissioner while still working for MAG, she said that there was no real possibility of apparent bias in the sift criteria.
 This was because: